duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

 # Surveying 2 - Instructor: Joseph Markovic
 Expanding upon the topics from SURV1001, we continue to develop intricate surveying skills.
-- Organization practices of neat field note-taking and compose a summary in a Word document
+- Organizational practices of decent handwritting field note-taking and compose a summary in a Word document
-- Work as a group member and to provide signature of involvement in formal assessments
+- Work as a group member (with Barrett Groos and Jack Springall) and to provide signature of involvement in formal assessments
 - Have experience in using Differential Levelling and Total Station equipment
   - Manually and given by equipment: taking bearing, angle and distance measurements
   - TS and prism equipment set-up: measure slanted height (from ground to nearest height-line on the Prism and TS), input weather condition (temp., humidity, PPM), adjust for Prism Constant

+Schedule of Activities:

 WEEK 1, Jan 9: Course Intro (Syllabus and Course Outline), Review of SURV 1